Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Simulation Studies

-The summary of the simulation 1 results is contained in Table~\ref{tab:mixeff}.
-In scenario I, all three methods have small biases, indicating that all the methods are consistent.
-Further, in this scenario, $\wt\bb\eff$ and $\wh\bb$ have comparable performance in terms of estimation variability, and both methods outperform $\wt\bb\ls$.
-Indeed, in this case, $\wt\bb\eff$ is actually efficient so $\wt\bb\eff$ and $\wh\bb$ are asymptotically equal.
-Of course, because both $\wt\bb\eff$ and $\wh\bb$ use information from both target population and external population, they are more efficient than $\wt\bb\ls$, which uses only information from the target population.
+Table~\ref{tab:mixeff} summarizes the results for Simulation 1 Part 1.
+Across all three scenarios, the proposed methods and the benchmark WLS estimator exhibit negligible bias, confirming consistency regardless of model specification.
+Regarding estimation variability in Scenario I, $\wt\bb\eff$ and $\wh\bb$ exhibit comparable performance.
+Indeed, since $\wt\bb\eff$ is efficient in this case, $\wt\bb\eff$ and $\wh\bb$ are asymptotically equivalent; by leveraging information from both the target and external populations, they achieve greater efficiency than $\wt\bb\ls$, which relies solely on target data.
+In Scenarios II and III, $\wt\bb\eff^*$ is no longer guaranteed to be efficient.
+However, in consonance with our expectation, $\wh\bb^*$ shows an advantage in estimation variability, yielding smaller SSDs than both $\wt\bb\ls^*$ and $\wt\bb\eff^*$.
 Finally, all the methods have sample standard deviation (SSD) close to their corresponding average estimated standard error (ESE), and the 95\% coverage rates of all the proposed methods are around the nominal level.
 This indicates that the estimated standard errors in the proposed methods are sufficiently precise.
-In scenario II, $\wt\bb\eff^*$ is no longer guaranteed to be efficient, although it is still consistent.
-The results demonstrated in the middle three columns of Table \ref{tab:mixeff} are in consonance with our expectation.
-Even though the distribution of the error term is misspecified, the proposed robust estimators still have small biases indicating that they remain consistent.
-Further, $\wh\bb^*$ shows an advantage in estimation variability as it tends to have smaller SSD than $\wt\bb\ls^*$ and $\wt\bb\eff^*$.
-Conclusions from scenario III are similar.
-All three estimators show small biases, while $\wh\bb^*$ tends to have the smallest SSD among all three estimators.
-The SSDs are close to ESEs, and the confidence intervals have coverage rates near 95\%.
 In general, this simulation study suggests that all three methods demonstrate consistency in estimating the regression coefficients regardless the working model is misspecified or not.
 It is worth noting that generally $\wt\bb\eff^*$ outperforms $\wt\bb\ls^*$, and when the working model is misspecified, the weighting strategy can further improve the performance of $\wt\bb\eff^*$.

-In the second simulation, the data generation procedure is largely the same as in Simulation 1, except that we generate the covariates $(X_1,X_2)$ from different distributions in the target and external populations.
-In the target population, $X_{1t}$ is a Bernoulli$(0.5)$ random variable and $X_{2t}$ is a $N(0,1)$ random variable, while in the external population $X_{1e}$ is a Bernoulli$(0.3)$ random variable and $X_{2e}$ is a $U(-2,2)$ random variable.
-Overall, we have $50\%$ of observations from the external population.
-Under this more complicated setting, the error term $\epsilon$ is generated from a mixture distribution with pdf $f(\epsilon,\x) = 0.9/1.1\phi\{(\epsilon-0.2)/1.1\} + 0.1 \phi(\epsilon + 1.8)$.
+In a separate note, two benchmark methods ($\widehat{\boldsymbol{\beta}}_{bm1}$ and $\widehat{\boldsymbol{\beta}}_{bm2}$) yield substantial biases and poor coverage rates.